 'Sleep Soundly Package' Special Offer

-Renowned for its herb garden, with some 400 varieties, this Georgian merchant's manor house is set in 30 acres of Norfolk parkland.
-The country theme is continued throughout – garden herbs are used in the spa, bedrooms are named after plants, and cabins with freestanding tubs on the terrace overlook the orchard.
+Renowned for its beautiful gardens, this Georgian merchant's manor house is set in 30 acres of Norfolk parkland.
+The country theme is continued throughout – garden herbs are used in the restaurant and the spa, bedrooms are named after plants, and cabins with freestanding tubs on the terrace overlook the orchard.

 The Farmhouse at Redcoats